Mansi-pu/terraform-task/README.md

 # terraform-task

-The purpose of this task is to create AWS EC2 Instance by using map,lookup function and count use case .
+This task is used to create AWS EC2 Instance by using map,lookup function and count use case .